 Remember that scholarship application procedures can take several months, so it is important to start on time.

 Funding of the PhD research can be done through:

 - an assistant mandate - salaried assistant;

 - an appointment to a research project that was requested by a promoter and funded by internal (BOF) or external (international, national, regional, local) research resources;

 - a personal doctoral fellowship (e.g. FWO-aspirant and analog mandates, SB-grant for strategic basicresearch, temporary mandate ('opvangmandaat') of the Special Research Fund (called 'BOF'), specific funds that grant scholarships);

 Each of these statutes is associated with a particular application process, a special form (of appointment) like scholarship or contract and to particular regulations (eligibility conditions, duration, etc.).
 Some of these statues are designed to specifically allow the candidate to solely prepare a PhD and can therefore not be combined with another activity or training.

-More information about funding can be found on the website of the Department of Research Affairs & Innovation.
+More information about funding can be found on the website of Research, Innovation & Valorisation Antwerp (RIVA).